 Designed for the 18-26-year-old age range, the Bridge Program gives our residents a recovery option with a focused evidence-based approach incorporating an array of modalities and supports.

 While participating in the treatment, adolescent clients also participate in quality and credit-earning educational services that will also help your teen stay on course for educational success.
-Educational services are provided in partnership between Gateway Foundation, the local school district, and the client’s home school district.
+Educational services are provided in partnership between Gateway, the local school district, and the client’s home school district.

 Let us support you as you take your life back from addiction.
 Our network of treatment centers has more than five decades of experience and one million lives saved.
 Begin your journey to recovery by calling us at 847-356-8205 or contacting us online today.

 Dr. Keith Sarpolis has over 37 years of diverse experience focused on substance use disorder and internal medicine.
-He approaches healthcare through a holistic perspective, believing that treatment of both the physical and psychosocial aspects of a patient’s health is critical.
+He approaches healthcare from a holistic perspective, believing that the treatment of both the physical and psychosocial aspects of a patient’s health is critical.

 Dr. Sarpolis earned his medical degree from the University of Michigan Medical School.